TaahaNadeem/cybersecurity-portfolio/README.md

 ## 📜 Certifications & Learning

 - 🔐 **TryHackMe – Introduction to Cyber Security Path** *(Completed – Oct 2025)*
-  Completed free labs on networking, Linux, Windows, and web security fundamentals.
+  Gave me hands-on practice with networking and Linux fundamentals.
   → [View badges and progress screenshots](./tryhackme/)

 - 🐍 **SoloLearn – Introduction to Python** *(Completed – Oct 2025)*
-  Completed a short course covering Python basics like variables, loops, and functions.
+  Improved my Python and helped me practise data-handling basics.
   → [View Certificate](./certifications/sololearn-intro-to-python.pdf)

 - 💻 **CompTIA Security+** *(Planned for 2026 Degree Apprenticeship)*
-  Planning to complete this foundational certification alongside my apprenticeship to strengthen core cybersecurity knowledge.
+  Currently studying for it to strengthen my cybersecurity fundamentals.

 - ☁️ **AWS Cloud Practitioner (Intro)** *(Planned 2026–27)*
-  Keen to explore cloud computing and security fundamentals, as they play a big role in enterprise-level cybersecurity.
+  Starting to learn how cloud environments work and how data flows in enterprise systems.

 ---

 ## 👤 About Me

-I’m currently studying **BTEC Level 3 Applied Science** at **The Sixth Form Bolton (2024–2026)** and developing a strong interest in **cybersecurity, ethical hacking, and programming**.
+I’m currently studying **BTEC Level 3 Applied Science** at **The Sixth Form Bolton (2024–2026)** and building a strong interest in both cybersecurity and data analysis.

-Over the past few months, I’ve been working on this portfolio every week to prepare for Cybersecurity Degree Apprenticeships starting in 2026.
+Over the past few months, I’ve been creating Python projects, completing online labs, and learning how real systems work.
-I’m aiming to join a company or university that offers **hands-on experience and real-world learning**, where I can keep improving my technical and problem-solving skills.
+I’m preparing to apply for Cyber Security and Data Analyst Degree Apprenticeships starting in 2026, where I can grow my technical skills through real work experience.

-I enjoy learning by doing — building small tools, setting up labs, and finding creative ways to understand how things work in tech and security.
+I enjoy building tools, understanding how systems behave, and using data or security concepts to solve problems.

 📩 **Contact:** [10taaha.nadeem@gmail.com](mailto:10taaha.nadeem@gmail.com) | 📱 07887 584147